Orecchiette with Sausage and Broccoli

 1. Prep broccoli: clean and trim broccoli.
 Chop florets into small pieces.

-2. Cook pasta as directed on package, but take off heat 2 minutes early.
-BE SURE TO RESERVE 1/2 CUP PASTA WATER.
+2. Cook pasta as directed on the package, but take off the heat 2 minutes early.
+BE SURE TO RESERVE 2 CUPS PASTA WATER.

-3. Heat 1 tablespoon of olive oil to large skillet.
-When it’s hot, add sausage to pan, breaking up with the back of a spatula or spoon.
+3. Heat 1 tablespoon of olive oil in a large skillet.
+When it’s hot, add sausage to the pan, breaking it up with the back of a spatula or spoon.
 Cook for about 5-6 minutes, until browned.

-4. Add chopped broccoli and garlic to pan, tossing everything together.
+4. Add chopped broccoli and garlic to the pan, tossing everything together.
 Cook for about 5-6 minutes, until broccoli has softened.
+Add a sprinkle of water to help steam (and soften up) the broccoli.

-5. When pasta is finished cooking, add drained pasta to pan, along with 1/4 of the pasta water.
+5. When pasta is finished cooking, add the drained pasta to the pan, along with 1/2 of the pasta water.

-6. Toss everything together and add extra pasta water if mixture seems dry.
+6. Toss everything together and add extra pasta water if the mixture seems dry.

 7. Serve with desired toppings: parmesan cheese, a drizzle of olive oil, flaky sea salt, red pepper flakes, and freshly cracked pepper to taste.